© 2013 – 2018 YaninaTravels

 2. Thrifty (in terminal) You should rent them if you are staying in the high rises since their office is in that area.

 It all depends on your budget.
 If you are on a budget, your best option is to rent a place through AirBnb.
+If you’ve never used AirBnb before, you can accept my invite to join and get $40 off towards your first trip.
 If you prefer staying at a hotel, here are my hotel recommendations for you in Aruba:

 1. Renaissance Aruba Resort & Casino This hotel is great for Aruba first time visitors!
 The hotel is less than 10 min away from the airport.
 The Renaissance Marketplace offers lots of food options around, restaurants & bars, gift shops, easy access to public buses, and various cultural events are taking place nearby.
 Also, in that area there is an opportunity for you to enjoy wild animals such as iguanas and pelicans.
 This is the best location to be if you never been to Aruba before since you will have a free access to the private Renaissance (Flamingo) Island.
 There is a shuttle boat that takes guests to the private Flamingo Island.
 The shuttle departs at the Marina next to the hotel and it’s free of charge for hotel guests.
 The Renaissance Island is a small island that offers an ‘adult’ and ‘family’ side to the island.
 The adult side has pink flamingos in residence!